rodrigotavio91/inertia-builder/README.md

 InertiaBuilder extends the Jbuilder DSL.
 See the [Jbuilder documentation](https://github.com/rails/jbuilder) for more examples.

+## Demo app

+For an example app using InertiaBuilder, check out the [Trellix clone](https://github.com/rodrigotavio91/trellix-inertia-builder).

 ## Partial Reloads

 InertiaBuilder supports partial reloads using Inertia's [partial reload feature](https://inertiajs.com/partial-reloads).